TheArturthur/CoppermindScraper/Cosmere/Lopen.md

 Like all Herdazians, Lopen has slate-colored crystalline fingernails.
 He is a short, spindly, brown-haired man in his early twenties, with skin just a shade too dark to be Alethi.
 He had an old slave brand on his forehead, but that is now covered with a Bridge Four tattoo.
 Most strikingly, when he joins Bridge Four he is missing his left arm, although he eventually regrows it with Stormlight.
 He speaks with a quick accent and has a tendency to use Herdazian words like *gon*, *gancho*, or *mancha* when referring to people he's talking to.
 Lopen has a very positive outlook in life.
 Despite experiencing great misfortunes, he never accepts these things as part of his identity, and even jokes about his disability.
 He is often nonchalant, exhibits the stereotypical Herdazian arrogance (e.g. calling himself "The Lopen" and liberally using rude gestures when insulted,) and has a sense of humor that people around him find strange.
 Even so, Lopen proves himself to be both compassionate and reliable.
+Lopen refers to himself as "The Lopen", this nickname was first used by his cousins because they didn't know of anyone else named Lopen.
+Lopen has asked many people (one to two hundred) and none of them have ever known anyone named Lopen other than himself.

 ## Attributes and Abilities
 ### Surgebinding